-We lead an inspired, strong, and effective community-based response to HIV, hepatitis C, and related health and social justice issues.
+We’re strengthening BC’s collective action on HIV, hepatitis C, and harm reduction.
 Based in in what is commonly referred to as British Columbia (BC), in Canada, our work is grounded in collaboration to reflect the voices and needs of member organizations and communities.
 Our work in BC and with partners across the country includes advocacy, policy change, capacity building, leadership training, research and evaluation.
 Learn more about how we work.

 At PAN, we:

 - Value human life and the inalienable rights to life, to dignity, and to personal development.

 - Uphold Climate Change action and Environmental rights – a safe, clean, healthy and sustainable environment – as integral to human rights.

 - Support the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 - Promote mutual respect, acceptance, participation and the equity of every person* without distinction.

 - Do not discriminate against any person*, but identify and eliminate persistent patterns of inequity associated with discrimination.

 - Prevent and reduce human suffering in the spirit of compassion.